Dennis Dechaine case: Conviction and appeals

-On July 22, 2022, Judge Bruce C. Malonnee of the Maine Superior Court entered an Order on Motion for Further DNA Testing by the new Instruments and techniques that are immensely more powerful in gathering and analyzing samples than any technology in existence in 2012.
+On July 22, 2022, Judge Bruce C. Mallonee of the Maine Superior Court entered an Order on Motion for Further DNA Testing by the new Instruments and techniques that are immensely more powerful in gathering and analyzing samples than any technology in existence in 2012.
 Those include the M-VAC Wet Vacuum Collection System and software for probabilistic genotyping.
 The court concluded that the Motion was timely since it was brought within two years of the updated technology becoming commonly known in the State of Maine.

-On November 6, 2022, the Portland Press Herald reported that the Serological Research Institute in Richmond, CA (SERI) used a method that was 66 times more capable of collecting materials than prior technology according to the FBI.
+On November 6, 2022, the Portland Press Herald reported that the Serological Research Institute (SERI) in Richmond, California, used a method that was 66 times more capable of collecting materials than prior technology according to the FBI.
 Partial male DNA was found on at least four of the six objects tested.
 Dechaine was definitely excluded from DNA found on three objects: the bra worn by Cherry, one of the sticks used to violate her and the bandana used to gag her.
-The attempt to match DNA profiles on three more objects was inclusive as there was not enough data to either exclude or include Dechaine as the source of the DNA.
+The attempt to match DNA profiles on three more objects was inconclusive as there was not enough data to either exclude or include Dechaine as the source of the DNA.

-Dechaine’s current attorneys including John Nale are planning to file a Motion for a New Trial based on these current DNA tests according to the November 6, 2022 article in the Portland Press Herald, by Jordan Andrews.
+Dechaine’s attorneys filed a motion for a new trial based on the new DNA tests.
+Judge Mallonee held a two-day evidentiary hearing concerning the DNA evidence in April 2024.
+In January 2025, he denied the motion for a new trial, ruling that the new DNA evidence did not exclude Dechaine as the culprit, did not link any new suspect to the crime, and was too weak to overcome the evidence presented at Dechaine's original trial.

+In February 2025, Dechaine's lawyers filed another appeal, arguing that the prosecutor committed misconduct during the original trial by referring to God during closing argument, which they argue may have “unconstitutionally swayed the jury.”
+The prosecutor had explained away the lack of certain evidence in the case by saying “I can give you no better answer than to say, that’s the way God made it.”